The number below the line in a fraction. Denotes how many parts the whole is divided

 Least Common Denominator

-The least common multiple of the
+The least common multiple of the denominators of

 two or more fractions.
 That is, the lowest number which is a multiple of both denominators.